artificial-intelligence-class/artificial-intelligence-class.github.io/homeworks/large-LMs/large-LMs.md

 * Stop sequence - you can specify what tokens should cause the model to stop generating.
 You can use the newline character, or any special sequence that you designate.
 * Show probabilities - allows you to highlight the tokens giving them different colors for how probable the models think they are.
 * Temperature and Top P sampling - control how the model samples tokens from its distribution.
-1. Setting Temperature to 0 will cause the model to produce the highest probablitity output.
+1. Setting Temperature to 0 will cause the model to produce the highest probability output.
 Setting it closer to 1 will increase its propensity to create more diverse output.
 2. Top P sampling controls the nucleus sampling, where the model samples from only the top of the distribution.
 * Frequency Penalty and Presence Penalty - two parameters that help to limit how much repetition there is in the model's output.

 ### Prompt design

-In addition to writing awesome reviews of your professors, you can design prompts to get GPT-3 to do all sorts of suprising things.
+In addition to writing awesome reviews of your professors, you can design prompts to get GPT-3 to do all sorts of surprising things.
 For instance, GPT-3 can perform [few-shot learning](https://arxiv.org/abs/2005.14165).
 Given a few examples of a task, it can learn a pattern very quickly and then be used for classification tasks.
-It often times helps to tell the model what you want it to do.
+It often helps to tell the model what you want it to do.

 Here's an example from the paper that introduced GPT-3.
-It shows a few-show learning example for correcting grammatically incorrect English senetences
+It shows a few-show learning example for correcting grammatically incorrect English sentences.

 ```
 Poor English input: I eated the purple berries.